 Some hospitals around the country, including here in Nevada, have refused to bill the patient’s aka the victim’s health insurance when they have been involved in a car accident cases.
 They do this because they want to receive a higher rate through the persons auto insurance or settlement to the detriment of the injured person.
 They do this by refusing to bill the victim’s health insurance and then billing the patient directly.
 They have even put liens on their personal property and/or their settlement.
 This is against Nevada Law.
-In fact, someone like a car accident attorney would explain this quite clearly when regarding the issue.
+In fact, Nevada statutes are quite clear on this issue.
 Nevada law clearly states that when a person receives hospital care, the hospital cannot collect on any amount that the hospital is owed from any party involved until the hospital bill has been submitted to the injured person’s health insurance.

 According to the guntersville injury lawyer, that law is codified in Nevada revised statute 449.757 and is stated below in its entirety:

 NRS 449.757 Limitations on efforts of hospitals to collect; date for accrual of interest; rate of interest; limitations on additional fees.

 1. When a person receives hospital care, the hospital must not proceed with any efforts to collect on any amount owed to the hospital for the hospital care from the responsible party, other than for any copayment or deductible, if the responsible party has health insurance or may be eligible for Medicaid, the Children’s Health Insurance Program or any other public program which may pay all or part of the bill, until the hospital has submitted a bill to the health insurance company or public program and the health insurance company or public program has made a determination concerning payment of the claim.